TEXT WISH TO 70111 TO DONATE £3 A MONTH

 George, eight, from Harrogate in Yorkshire, lives with his mum Jane, a teacher, dad Matthew, a driving instructor, sister Poppy, 13, two guinea pigs, and a large collection of film memorabilia!

-George has Epstein’s anomaly - a rare form of congenital heart disease which means only half his heart works properly, leading to lack of oxygen, tiredness, muscle cramps and headaches.
+George has Ebstein’s anomaly - a rare form of congenital heart disease which means only half his heart works properly, leading to lack of oxygen, tiredness, muscle cramps and headaches.

 He needed ventilating as soon as he was born and had open-heart surgery within hours.
 A second operation took place when he was a toddler and his ‘heartiversary’ - the anniversary of his last operation - is 8 June.

 Jane explained: “After George was born, he was taken straight to intensive care.
 He only managed to breathe on his own for about 30 minutes and was then ventilated straight away.
 So we only got to see him for about two minutes, and he was lying there with oxygen and tubes all over the place....
 He was born on a Wednesday afternoon and had open heart surgery at 7:00am on the Friday, and he was in surgery until about half past two.”

 Matt added: “Just before he was born, I looked up and suddenly there were about 30 people in the room.
 He was whisked off because he was in real trouble.
 Nothing like when Poppy was born, our older daughter, who I got to hold immediately and cut the cord and be all there as a three together.
 I didn’t hold George for five days, finally, after all the nine-month build up.”